Independence Day (Pakistan)

 Independence Day, observed annually on 14 August, is a national holiday in Pakistan.
 It commemorates the day when Pakistan achieved independence from the United Kingdom and was declared a sovereign state following the termination of the British Raj at midnight at the end of 14 August 1947.
 Muhammad Ali Jinnah took the oath as the first Governor-General of the country on 14 August.
 The nation came into existence as a result of the Pakistan Movement, which aimed for the creation of an independent Muslim state in the north-western regions of British India via partition.
 The movement was led by the All-India Muslim League under the leadership of Muhammad Ali Jinnah.
 The event was brought forth by the Indian Independence Act 1947 under which the British Raj gave independence to the Dominion of Pakistan which comprised West Pakistan (present-day Pakistan) and East Pakistan (now Bangladesh).
-That year the day of independence coincided with 27 Ramadan of the Islamic calendar, the eve of which, one of the five nights on which Laylat al-Qadr may occur, is regarded as sacred by Muslims.
+That year the day of independence coincided with 27 Ramadan of the Islamic calendar, the eve of which, one of the ten nights on which Laylat al-Qadr may occur, is regarded as sacred by Muslims.

 The main Independence Day ceremony takes place in Islamabad, where the national flag is hoisted at the Presidential and Parliament buildings.
 It is followed by the national anthem and live televised speeches by leaders.
 Usual celebratory events and festivities for the day include flag-raising ceremonies, parades, cultural events, and the playing of patriotic songs.
 A number of award ceremonies are often held on this day, and Pakistanis hoist the national flag atop their homes or display it prominently on their vehicles and attire.